mac-comp127/mark-v-shaney/README.md

       ```
     </details>

 7. It **generates text**: It is not feasible to fully test the random behavior of the text generation.
 However, you can test that given input text which always produces only one choice for a given context, it will always generate the input string.
-In other words, after reading the text "Coding up a storm", if you call `generateText` and collect the results to a list, you should get `List.of("Coding", "up", "a", "storm!")`.
+In other words, after reading the text "Coding up a storm!", if you call `generateText` and collect the results to a list, you should get `List.of("Coding", "up", "a", "storm!")`.

 By the time you are done with these tests, you should have no more TODOs left in the source code!